dblsBR/HT-Interdiction/README.md

 (e.g., number of interdictions in the first level, number of interdictions in the second level).

 # JUPTER NOOTEBOOK CODES
-There is a jupyter noteebook version of all the codes: optimistic (HT), optimistic (General), pessimistic (HT), pessimistic (General).
+There is a jupyter notebook version of all the codes: optimistic (HT and General), pessimistic EarlyRelaxation (HT and General), pessimistic DelayedRelaxation (HT and General).

 # PYHTON (py) CODES
-Only the pessimitic-general version of the codes in py file is available at this point.
-For this version, type "python run.py" in a terminal to run the codes.
+Only the pessimitic EarlyRelaxation general version of the codes in py file is available at this point.
+For this version, type "python run.py" into a terminal to run the codes.
 Parameters such as number of networks and budget levels must be specified directly in the "run.py" file.